Rootkitsmm-zz/OpenVpn-Pool-Overflow/README.md

 ```

 eax is Destination pool pointer ,edx is size of copy
-as you see pool size is 538 and it was less than number of byte we write to it
+as you see pool size is 538 and it was less than number of bytes we write to it
 ```
 3: kd> r
 eax=83b45af8 ebx=00000000 ecx=83a8c7c4 edx=0000ffff esi=83b45ad0 edi=898ac5c9